 The Soundcore app affords a handful of useful features to those willing to download it, the most obvious of which is access to firmware updates.
 You can also take a basic hearing test via the HearID feature, which tailors the sound profile to your hearing abilities.
 It takes a few minutes to complete, but it’s just a matter of holding a virtual button down when you hear a tone, and releasing it when the tone is no longer audible.
 You can toggle this profile and retest yourself at any time.

-Aside from that, you may also remap controls, check battery levels, toggle auto-pause functionality, and more.
+Aside from that, you may also remap controls, check battery levels, select from EQ presets, and more.
 When you remap controls, the custom functions aren’t enabled during mono listening.
 This means volume controls aren’t usable in mono mode, because they’re a custom command, rather than the default.